 B. bifidum competes directly in your body with overgrowth of Candida and yeast.
 Most people who have Candida infections have a low concentration of this good probiotic bacteria in their bodies.

-Research has shown that Bifidobacterium bifidum is able to produce natural substances that kill off bad bacteria.
+Research has shown that Bifidobacterium bifidum can produce natural substances that kill off bad bacteria.
 As it fights yeast overgrowth, including Candida, it also decreases inflammation.
 This makes it a valuable weapon against yeast infections as well as overall immunity.

-L. casei is commonly found in the reproductive tract, intestine and mouth of humans.
-It is an excellent producer of lactic acid, which kills off harmful bacteria and helps boost good bacteria production and balance pH levels.
+L. casei is commonly found in the reproductive tract, intestine, and mouth of humans.
+It is an excellent lactic acid producer, which kills off harmful bacteria and helps boost good bacteria production and balance pH levels.

-L. casei also produces antimicrobial peptides, bacteriocins and hydrogen peroxide, to help get rid of Candida in the body.
+L. casei also produce antimicrobial peptides, bacteriocins, and hydrogen peroxide, to help get rid of Candida in the body.
 In fact, research has found this probiotic to be even more effective than L. reuteri and L. acidophilus against Candida.

 This particular probiotic strain is great for supporting overall vaginal health.
 One study showed that women taking B. coagulans every day had improvement in the pH level of the vagina, and 91% of patients found relief from their vaginal discomfort through the daily use of this probiotic.

-This is among the major types of bacteria in infants, and it also is found in the vaginal tract, where it helps in preventing Candida yeast overgrowth.
-It also relieves symptoms of IBS in the intestinal tract, including flatulence, bloating and abdominal pain.
+This is among the major types of bacteria in infants, and it also is found in the vaginal tract, where it helps prevent Candida yeast overgrowth.
+It also relieves symptoms of IBS in the intestinal tract, including flatulence, bloating, and abdominal pain.

 One particular study included B. breve as it assessed probiotics for their capacity to protect the body from systemic and mucosal Candida overgrowth.
 The number of Candida albicans was reduced significantly when the mice in the study were given B. breve and L. casei.